iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 </div>

-In my [previous post](2023-09-14-azure-endpoints.md), I covered the scenarios when to use Private Endpoints and when it is not a silver bullet.
+In my [previous post](2023-09-14-azure-endpoints.md), I explored the use cases and constraints of Private Endpoints.

-In this post, I will delve into why name resolution is so important topic when discussing private endpoints, what approaches are available, and what solution I recommend genreally.
+In this post, I will delve into topic of name resolution for private endpoints and why it is critical.
+We'll explore the available approaches, and my generally recommended solution.

 Tech nerd content warning, open with caution!